► The best hatchbacks you can buy

-From 114bhp A180d to 416bhp AMG A45 S – not to mention saloon, GLA crossover, CLA coupe and CLA Shooting Brake – the list of derivatives is longer than a Heston Blumenthal taster menu.
+From 114bhp A180d to 421bhp AMG A45 S, not to mention saloon, GLA crossover, CLA coupe and CLA Shooting Brake.
+The list of derivatives is longer than a Heston Blumenthal taster menu.
 We enjoyed the meat-and-potatoes 134bhp A180 SE petrol, which has a snappy manual shift, well-weighted steering and rides comfortably on 16-inch alloys.
+For its smooth and plentiful hybrid power, we also highly recommend the plug-in hybrid A250e.
 For now, the A-Class is our pick of the premium players, although the Golf arguably treads on its toes.
-Could the forthcoming Audi A3 claim its crown?
+The new Audi A3 was unable to claim this crown.

 Read our Mercedes A-Class review

 Browse Mercedes A-Class cars for sale